You can watch our tutorial or you can go through our documentation about using variables :

 The type of a variable can be modified at creation by clicking on the corresponding button.

-The declaration of a different type of string shows a page depending on the type that will allow to manage it.
+The transformation of a character string makes a page appear according to the type that will allow to manage it.
 If you click on the "Cancel" button, your variable becomes a string again.

 We will take two variables that will serve as an example.